genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

 Validation
 ----------

 Metadata fields are checked against a specific template (given above the Study name), and if required fields are missing or have incorrect values as determined by the template then an "Invalid metadata" flag is shown, together with a red background for the field which is invalid.
-Templates contain specific rules for each of the Study, Sample and processed/experimental metadata tabs.
+Templates contain specific rules for each of the Study, Samples and processed/experimental metadata tabs.

 The specific template that applies for a dataset can be changed by clicking the "Choose another.." button.